No Fees Until You Win!

 Before You Begin the Nursing Home Abuse Lawsuit Process

-Before you seek to file a nursing home abuse lawsuit against the wrongful facility or abusive individual, keep in mind these things:
+Before you seek to file a nursing home abuse lawsuit against a facility or abusive individual, it’s important to understand the following:

-• Who Can File: Only certain people are allowed to file a nursing home abuse lawsuit.
-This includes the person that was hurt or abused, the legal guardian of the person abused, and/or the personal representative of the estate of the person that was abused.
+• Who can file: Only certain people are allowed to file a nursing home abuse lawsuit.
+This includes the person who was hurt or abused, the legal guardian of the victim, and/or the personal representative of the abuse victim’s estate.

-• Timing of Lawsuit: You only have 2 years from the time you discovered the abuse to file a claim.
-This is known as the statute of limitations and if you miss this deadline, you could be prevented from filing a lawsuit.
-It is important to remember to speak to an experienced injury attorney, even if you believe that you have missed the deadline.
-There are circumstances that may still allow you the ability to file a nursing home abuse lawsuit.
+• Lawsuit timing requirements: You only have two years from the time you discovered the abuse to file a claim.
+This is known as the statute of limitations.
+If you miss this deadline, you could be prevented from filing a lawsuit.
+However, if you are working with a nursing home abuse attorney, they may be able to help you extend the deadline.

-• Proving Abuse: Just having a “hunch” that your loved one is being abused or neglected is not enough to file a lawsuit and win.
+• Proving abuse: Being suspicious that your loved one is being abused or neglected is not enough to file a lawsuit and win.
 You must prove that the abuse occurred.
-This requires evidence, such as photographs, emails, nursing home logs, medical records, and eyewitness testimony.
+This requires gathering evidence such as photographs, emails, nursing home logs, medical records, and eyewitness testimony.
+Often, you need the help of a personal injury lawyer to uncover these pieces of evidence.

-• Pick an Attorney: To begin a nursing home abuse and neglect case, you must first contact an experienced law firm with experience representing defendants in nursing home abuse cases.
-You need a law firm with a proven track record of holding wrongful facilities and abusive, negligent caregivers responsible for their actions.
+1. Attorney selection: To begin a nursing home abuse and neglect case, you must first contact an experienced law firm that represents defendants in nursing home abuse cases.
+Choose a law firm with a proven track record of holding wrongful facilities and abusive, negligent caregivers responsible for their actions, such as McDivitt Law.

-• Gathering the Information: Your attorney will then begin to gather the facts about your case, including your loved one’s medical history and medical records.
+2. Information gathering: Your attorney will gather the facts about your case, including your loved one’s medical history and medical records.

-• Filing the Case: Once the necessary information is gathered, your attorney will file your case in court and the nursing home and other defendants named in the lawsuit will be served.
-It is important that the lawsuit is filed within the statute of limitations.
+3. Filing the case: Once the necessary information is gathered, your attorney will file your case in court, and the nursing home and other defendants named in the lawsuit will be served.
+This must be done within the statute of limitations.

-• Conducting Discovery: Once your lawsuit is filed, your lawyer will then begin to conduct aggressive pre-trial preparations.
-This is done through a process known as discovery.
-Discovery often consists of depositions, interviewing medical experts, compiling evidence of the physical, emotional, or sexual abuse or neglect, and conducting interviews of eyewitnesses.
+4. Conducting discovery: Once your lawsuit is filed, your lawyer will conduct aggressive pre-trial preparations through a process called “discovery.”
+Discovery consists of acquiring depositions, interviewing medical experts, conducting interviews with eyewitnesses, and compiling evidence of the physical, emotional, and/or sexual abuse suffered.

-• Case Resolution: At any step along the way, your case could be resolved.
-A resolution can be reached through trial, mediation, settlement arbitration, or an administrative settlement.
-Your lawyer will be with you every step of the way to ensure that your rights are protected and that the abusive party is held accountable for their actions.
+5. Case resolution: A resolution can be reached through trial, mediation, settlement, arbitration, or an administrative settlement.
+Regardless of how the case is resolved, your lawyer will be with you every step of the way to ensure that your rights are protected and that the abusive party is held accountable for their actions.

-Difference between Nursing Home Abuse & Nursing Home Neglect
+The Difference Between Nursing Home Abuse and Nursing Home Neglect

-Nursing Home Abuse: There is a difference between nursing home abuse and nursing home neglect cases.
-Nursing home abuse occurs when a caregiver or employee intentionally inflicts harm on the nursing home resident.
-Since nursing home residents are often elderly or disabled, they are unable to defend themselves or even report the abuse.
+There is a difference between nursing home abuse and nursing home neglect cases.
+Nursing home abuse occurs when a caregiver or employee intentionally inflicts harm on a nursing home resident, while neglect refers to a failure to provide care to a resident.

 • Physical abuse